Get Started

 Conclusion

 The Federal Budget 2024 ushers in a new era of taxation, with heightened capital gains inclusion rates reshaping the financial landscape for Canadian businesses.
-If you're concerned about the impact these changes will have and are looking for clarity on how they affect your financial picture, don't hesitate to reach out to me or my team.
+If you're concerned about the impact these changes will have on your financial picture, now is the time to act.
+Reach out to me or my team for a personalized consultation to gain clarity and ensure your strategies are optimized for the new tax environment.

 This information has been prepared by Brandt Butt who is a Investment Advisor for iA Private Wealth Inc. and does not necessarily reflect the opinion of iA Private Wealth.
 The information contained in this newsletter comes from sources we believe reliable, but we cannot guarantee its accuracy or reliability.
 The opinions expressed are based on an analysis and interpretation dating from the date of publication and are subject to change without notice.
 Furthermore, they do not constitute an offer or solicitation to buy or sell any of the securities mentioned.
 The information contained herein may not apply to all types of investors.
 The Investment Advisor can open accounts only in the provinces in which they are registered.